Election 2020 Info

 Sandra Burke, Director of CCVS

-It is your right and privilege to vote as a US citizen because that is what democracy is about.
-A vote is how to express your opinion about the philosophy the county should be run by.
-This could not be more important when the Constitution is not being up help by the current Republican administration.
-Many consider this a constitutional crisis.
-As a nation, we need governing rules and structure to have a healthy, robust and safe society.
-The US Constitution has been the fundamental bases for our rights and liberties and by removing the current administration at the polls by the votes of the American people is the ultimate democratic statement on the actions and injustices of this president.
+It is your voice in the American political system.
+That is what democracy is about, the people and who they choose to represent them.
+Your vote is how to express your political philosophy that you believe the country should be governed by.
+If the 2016 election does not exemplify how important our representatives are and that the US Constitution is under threat by the most powerful elected office in our nation, the president of the United States.
+As a nation, we need governing rules and structure to have a healthy, robust and safe society where all citizen rights are protected.
+The US Constitution is our foundation for our fundamental rights and liberties in this country.
+Replacing the current administration at the polls with the votes of the American people is the ultimate democratic statement on the actions and injustices of the 45th president and it’s administration.

 This content is restricted to site members.
 If you are an existing user, please log in, or click on the link to register.